July 11, 2014 | Jeremy Loadman | Brisbane Times

 Rye whisky however, is far less likely to get a mention.
 One of Tasmania’s nascent whisky makers is looking to change this.

 Peter Bignell is the owner of the Belgrove Distillery in Kempton, about 45 minutes north of Hobart.
-Australia’s first and only rye distillery, Belgrove grew out of Bignell producing rye for stockfeed and because it made a good windbreak.
+Australia’s first (edit: but no longer the only) rye distillery, Belgrove grew out of Bignell producing rye for stockfeed and because it made a good windbreak.

 He’s now using it to create a 100 per cent rye whisky that he believes delivers just the sort of spicy notes that adventurous taste buds are looking for.